cloudmesh-cmd3/cmd3/docs/source/index.rst

 Here is a list of features that we found important:

 * dynamic class creation
 * plugins loadable via a plugin directory
 * easy installation with setup.py
 * deployment via pip and pypi
 * variable substitution
 * scripts loadable from a script directory
+* plugins via import
+* modularized plugin from a python setup.py and a template package

 The Source code is located at:

 * https://github.com/cloudmesh/cmd3